Technical Evaluation

 Microsoft 365 Integration

 Microsoft 365 has dedicated support via the Graph API with delegated OAuth tokens.
 When a user asks an agent to search SharePoint or access OneDrive, the agent uses that user's existing permissions.
-No admin consent for broad access is required.
-No over-provisioned service accounts.
+No admin consent for broad access required.

 Comparison